Carbon tetrafluoride

 Tetrafluoromethane, also known as carbon tetrafluoride or R-14, is the simplest perfluorocarbon (CF4).
 As its IUPAC name indicates, tetrafluoromethane is the perfluorinated counterpart to the hydrocarbon methane.
 It can also be classified as a haloalkane or halomethane.
 Tetrafluoromethane is a useful refrigerant but also a potent greenhouse gas.
+Although its atmospheric concentration is small, it persists in the atmosphere for 50,000 years, giving it a very high global warming potential.
 It has a very high bond strength due to the nature of the carbon–fluorine bond.

 Bonding

 Because of the multiple carbon–fluorine bonds, and the high electronegativity of fluorine, the carbon in tetrafluoromethane has a significant positive partial charge which strengthens and shortens the four carbon–fluorine bonds by providing additional ionic character.
 Carbon–fluorine bonds are the strongest single bonds in organic chemistry.
-Additionally, they strengthen as more carbon–fluorine bonds are added to the same carbon.
-In the one carbon organofluorine compounds represented by molecules of fluoromethane, difluoromethane, trifluoromethane, and tetrafluoromethane, the carbon–fluorine bonds are strongest in tetrafluoromethane.
+Additionally, they strengthen as more carbon–fluorine bonds are added to the same carbon atom.
+In the one-carbon organofluorine compounds represented by molecules of fluoromethane, difluoromethane, trifluoromethane, and tetrafluoromethane, the carbon–fluorine bonds are strongest in tetrafluoromethane.
 This effect is due to the increased coulombic attractions between the fluorine atoms and the carbon because the carbon has a positive partial charge of 0.76.